Divanshugaur001/Amazon-Clone/README.md

 ## Project Overview
 ⚒ Technology Used

 ✅HTML5
 ✅CSS
 ✅Font Awesome(icons)

 ## Features

--📱 Fully responsive design for mobile ,tablet and desktop devices.
+"*" 📱 Fully responsive design for mobile ,tablet and desktop devices.
-- 🎯Responsive header with logo,searchbar,account option and cart icon.
+"*" 🎯Responsive header with logo,searchbar,account option and cart icon.
--🌄 Hero section with localixedcontent and banner message.
+"*" 🌄 Hero section with localixedcontent and banner message.
--📦Product listing with clickable box and image.
+"*" 📦Product listing with clickable box and image.
--📄 Footer with multiple-columns and links similar to amazon extensive footer.
+"*" 📄 Footer with multiple-columns and links similar to amazon extensive footer.

 🔔##Feedback